Vincent Long Van Nguyen

-Vincent Nguyễn Văn Long O.F.M.
-Conv. (born 3 December 1961) is a Vietnamese Australian prelate of the Catholic Church.
-He was appointed the fourth Bishop of Parramatta, Australia, by Pope Francis on 5 May 2016.
-He has been a bishop since 2011 after serving for several years in the leadership of the Franciscans, first in Australia and later in Rome.
+Vincent Nguyễn Văn Long OFM Conv (born 3 December 1961) is an Australian prelate of the Catholic Church.
+He was appointed the fourth Bishop of Bishop of Parramatta by Pope Francis on 5 May 2016.
+He has been a bishop since 2011 after serving for several years in the leadership of the Conventual Franciscans, first in Australia and later in Rome.
 He is Australia's first Asian-born bishop and the first Vietnamese-born bishop to head a diocese outside of Vietnam.

 Early life and career

-Vincent Long Van Nguyen was born on 3 December 1961 in Gia-Kiem, Xuân Lộc, Vietnam.
+Vincent Long Văn Nguyễn was born on 3 December 1961 in Gia-Kiem, Xuân Lộc, Vietnam.
 He has four brothers and two sisters.
 He began studying for the priesthood at the diocesan minor seminary near Saigon in 1972.
 He fled Vietnam on a refugee boat in 1979, following two of his brothers who had already left, and reached Malaysia, where he spent 16 months in a refugee camp where he learned English.
 He reached Australia in 1980.
 In 1983, Long became a Conventual Franciscan friar and studied for the priesthood in Melbourne.
 He received his priestly ordination on 30 December 1989 from George Pell.
 He earned a baccalaureate in theology in 1989 from the Melbourne College of Divinity and his licentiate in spirituality and Christology at the Pontifical University of St. Bonaventure (Seraphicum) in Rome in 1994.

 His parish assignments included Springvale from 1990 to 1992, Kellyville, New South Wales from 1999 to 2002, and Springvale again from 2002 to 2008.
 He was also his order's director of postulants for Australia from 1994 to 1998 and Custodial Vicar from 1995 to 2005.

 In 2005 he was elected superior of the Order of Friars Minor Conventuals in Australia.

-From 2008 to 2011, he served as Assistant General of the Conventual Franciscans at their headquarters in Rome with responsibility for the Asia-Oceania region.
+From 2008 to 2011, he served as assistant general of the Conventual Franciscans at their headquarters in Rome with responsibility for the Asia-Oceania region.